MileHacker Logo

 Arrival Procedures

 Upon arrival, clear immigration, show your passport and visa.
-Personal biometric details usually collected.
+Biometric data usually collected.
 Complete an arrival card, often provided inflight.
 Health declaration forms may be required.

 Budgeting for Your Trip

-China's payment landscape strongly favors applications for mobile devices.
+China's payment landscape strongly favors mobile apps.
 Planning for this is important.
 The official currency is the Chinese Yuan Renminbi (CNY, ¥).
 Exchange rates fluctuate.
-While major credit cards are accepted in larger hotels and upscale establishments, cash remains useful for smaller businesses and markets.
+While major credit cards are widely accepted at major hotels plus premium establishments, cash remains useful for smaller businesses and markets.

 Payment Methods